 There are so many strange tales of frogs in mythology.
 And in fact, there are weird semi-true stories about them too.
 These poor creatures are so often portrayed in fairy stories and folklore as clumsy, ugly, fat, warty, in fact any insulting adjective you can think of, and depicted as stupid beings but turns out in the end are often the keepers of hidden talents.

 Curious and peculiar tales involving them have spawned (forgive the pun) from all over the world.
 In Ireland, there is the quirky funny Irish blessing below, and then there are even weirder things that have been said about these frog creatures!

 For example, did you know...

 And for all of those looking for love... if you bury a live frog, then dig it up a matter of days later, take the skeleton apart and place one of the bones in the clothes of the one you desire, then as the myth goes, the object of your desire will fall in love with you.

-In Medieval Europe, some religions, notably Catholicism, believed thatfrogs represented the Devil due to the fact that Witches used them as 'familiars'.
+In Medieval Europe, some religions, notably Catholicism, believed that frogs

 The Ancient Egyptians believed that a frog-headed goddess called Heket and her husband Khnum (who had a goat’s head) brought about the creation of man and other gods.
 In hieroglyphics Heket is depicted as a frog and the number 100,000 was symbolized by a tadpole.
 It is presumed this is because of the abundance of tadpoles at certain times of the year.